itsarvindhere/heap/044. Total Cost to Hire K Workers/Notes.md

 	So now, left part is [17,12,10] and right part is [2,11,20,8]

-	We will always try that both lists have equal candidates.
+	We will always try that both lists have  "4" workers.

-	And we can do that by adding one worker in a list after we removed on from it.
+	And we can do that by adding one worker in a list after we removed one from it.

 	But we can only add if we have workers available that are not part of any of the two lists.